-In 2015, the English Department changed the policy that had previously prevented students in another genre concentration from pursuing a second concentration in poetry.
+In 2015, the English Department changed their policy that prevented students in another genre concentration from pursuing a second concentration in poetry.
 I took the intermediate poetry workshop in the spring and the advanced one in the fall.
-I graduated.
-During 2015, I had written at least 54 more pages of poetry.
+I wrote at least 54 more pages of poetry in 2015.
+Then I graduated.
 An anger born out of frustration transformed into anger about my identity as a writer.
-In a country that has forgotten to value poetry, in a country where poets cannot make a living writing poetry (as artists in general cannot), in a country that teaches its children how to “decipher” a poem to uncover the poem’s “one true meaning,” I was afraid to admit that I might like to be a poet.
+In this country that has forgotten to value poetry, a country where poets cannot make a living writing poetry (as artists in general cannot), a country with teachers that insist upon teaching its children how to “decipher” a poem to uncover the poem’s “one true meaning,” I was afraid to admit that I might like to be a poet.

-I abandoned poetry to focus on fiction; just a few hours later I had written yet another poem.
-I began purchasing physical books again, because poetry books in digital format are still difficult to find and often poorly formatted.
-I added poetry by my college professors to my bookshelf (something I should have done while I was still in school.)
+I abandoned poetry to focus on fiction; a few hours later I had written yet another poem.
+I purchased poetry collections.
+I added books of poetry written by my college professors to my bookshelf.
 I discovered speculative poetry and the Science Fiction & Fantasy Poetry Association.
-I discovered the poets who particularly inspire me, who write poems that suggest ways forward for me.
-I began to pay attention to news about poets.
+I discovered poets who inspired me, who wrote poems that suggested ways forward for me.
+I paid attention to news about poets.
 I enrolled in writing workshops at the Writers Studio and at the Poetry Center and worked on even more poetry.

 During 2016—I don’t remember when exactly—I realized my anger was gone.

 The process of accepting poetry into my life and accepting myself as a poet had begun.
 I have no natural talent in poetry.
 I crammed a lot of exploration and discovery into a few short years to become the mediocre poet I am today.
-Like trudging up a dune while sand slips and slides you back down and only after much annoying effort arriving at the crest breathless only to see that there is now an entire dangerous ocean left to navigate, I have some sense of this period being the end of the beginning of my life as a poet.
-I don’t miss the anger, exactly.
-What I feel today is much more complex and, perhaps, more mature.
-I appreciate how contemporary poets frequently use the word “consoling” when describing poetry.
-Poetry brings me comfort now.
-For someone originally from the Pacific Northwest, poetry is consoling to me the way standing on the beach against the loud ocean, gusty winds, chilly air, and light rain is consoling.
+I consider this period of time as being the end of the beginning of my life as a poet.
+The anger, I don’t really miss.
+What I feel today is a more complex and, perhaps, more mature mix of emotions.
+Contemporary poets often use the word “consoling” when describing poetry.
+Poetry really is consoling.
+It brings me comfort.
+For someone originally from the Pacific Northwest, poetry consoles me the way standing on the beach against the loud ocean, gusty winds, chilly air, and light rain is consoling.

 My anger may be gone, but my resistance is not entirely.
 I still write other genres.
 I still see myself as a science fiction, fantasy, and horror writer of short stories and novels, and as a nonfiction essayist concerned with technology and its impact on humanity.
-These were my early visions of myself as a writer and I’m still pursuing them.
+I still pursue these early visions of myself as a writer.